 "The Tombstone Cam is our newest video concealment offering the ability to conduct remote surveillance operations from cemeteries," one section of the Black Book reads.
 The device can also capture audio, its battery can last for two days, and "the Tombstone Cam is fully portable and can be easily moved from location to location as necessary," the brochure adds.
 Another product is a video and audio capturing device that looks like an alarm clock, suitable for "hotel room stings," and other cameras are designed to appear like small tree trunks and rocks, the brochure reads.

 The "Shop-Vac Covert DVR Recording System" is essentially a camera and 1TB harddrive hidden inside a vacuum cleaner.
 "An AC power connector is available for long-term deployments, and DC power options can be connected for mobile deployments also," the brochure reads.
 The description doesn't say whether the vacuum cleaner itself works.
+It appears to be the same or similar product that the DEA purchased from Special Services Group in 2018, as Quartz previously reported.

 One of the company's "Rapid Vehicle Deployment Kits" includes a camera hidden inside a baby car seat.
 "The system is fully portable, so you are not restricted to the same drop car for each mission," the description adds.